 The Waterfront Blues Festival is the largest celebration of blues, soul, funk, and rhythm & blues west of the Mississippi.
 Join us for a long weekend filled with amazing performances across four stages, food, vendors, river boat cruises, and more!

-The Waterfront Blues Festival celebrates the Fourth of July each year with a spectacular display of fireworks, the largest July 4 fireworks display in Oregon.
+The Waterfront Blues Festival celebrates the Fourth of July each year with a spectacular display of fireworks, presented by the City of Portland.

 The largest in Oregon and one of Sunset Magazine’s “Best Places to See 4th of July Fireworks.”
-Launched from two barges on the river, the fireworks are not to be missed!
+Launched from a barge on the river, the fireworks are not to be missed!

 “22 minutes of fireworks sounds rad, right?
 How about 22 minutes of fireworks with a bluesy soundtrack?
 Go America!” – Willamette Week